Skip to main content

 Using this method will only clear your site data for GrowFlow and will not clear site data or passwords for other websites.

 1. Close any GrowFlow windows/tabs you may have open.
-Then go to the vertical ellipses on the top right of your Chrome Browser, then click Settings:
+Then click the vertical ellipses on the top right of your Chrome Browser, then click Settings.

-5. Search "GrowFlow" in the search bar to bring up saved GrowFlow site data.
-Below the search bar, click the Clear Saved Data button or the trash can icon to clear only GrowFlow site data:
+5. Search GrowFlow in the search bar to bring up saved GrowFlow site data.
+Below the search bar, click the Delete displayed data button or the trash can icon to clear only GrowFlow site data.

 6. Now that any corrupted cache or cookie files have been deleted, try to log into GrowFlow again!